 Perhaps the greatest challenge for many machine shops is finding a reliable supplier who offers these metals at competitive prices.
 As an alternative to purchasing tungsten alloys or molybdenum sourced directly from the manufacturer, consider suppliers who specialize in verified remnants.
 In comparison to new materials, molybdenum and tungsten alloy remnants can be purchased at a lower price point.
 The best suppliers will work with you to closely match the remnant size to the dimensions of the parts you’ll be machining.
 With precision measurements, you’ll end up with less waste.

-Whether it’s a long-term production run or a small order for a special project, purchasing verified tungsten or molybdenum remnants can often be the most cost-efficient approach to sourcing these heavy metals.
+Whether for a long-term production run or a small order for a special project, purchasing verified tungsten or molybdenum remnants can often be the most economical approach to sourcing these heavy metals.